Gatsbywax/wax-blockchain/README.md

 1. A build folder, where the binaries you need to install will be built to.
 1. The number of jobs or CPU cores/threads to use (note the [jobs flag](#step-3---build) warning above).

-> 🔒 You do not need to run this script with `sudo` or as root.

-For example, the following command runs the `pinned_build.sh` script, specifies a `deps` and `build` folder in the root of the Leap repo for the first two arguments, then builds the packages using all of your computer's CPU threads:
+The following command runs the `pinned_build.sh` script, specifies a `deps` and `build` folder in the root of the wax-blockchain repo for the first two arguments, then builds the packages using all of your computer's CPU threads (Note: you don't need `sudo` for this command):
 ```bash
 scripts/pinned_build.sh deps build "$(nproc)"
 ```